eNMS-automation/eNMS/docs/base/installation.rst

 ::

  # download & run the container
- docker run -d -p 5000:5000 --name enms --restart always afourmy/enms
+ sudo docker build -t enms -f docker/Dockerfile . sudo docker run -it -d -p 5000:5000 --name enms enms

 Once eNMS is running, you can go to http://127.0.0.1:5000, and log in with the admin account (``admin`` / ``admin``).